-According to the CDC, the permit includes a confinement agreement.
-This makes the permit a legal document stating that you will keep your dog confined until he is fully vaccinated against rabies.
+According to the CDC, the special import permit includes a confinement agreement.
+This agreement makes the permit a legal document stating that you will keep your dog confined until he is fully vaccinated against rabies.
 Confinement, as defined by the CDC, means keeping the dog indoors and isolated from people or other animals.

 The dog must also be kept on a leash and muzzled any time he leaves isolation.
 You can apply for an unimmunized dog permit online through the CDC.
 You need to file for one permit per dog imported.
-You must apply at least 10 business days before your dog’s arrival into the U.S.
+You must apply at least 10 business days before your dog’s arrival in the U.S.

-It is important to know that the CDC will only grant permits for unvaccinated dogs to U.S. residents and visitors staying in the country more than 30 days.
+It is important to know that the CDC will only grant permits for unvaccinated dogs to U.S. residents and visitors staying in the country for more than 30 days.
 The CDC will not issue a permit for dogs staying in the U.S. less than 30 days, as it takes 30 days for a dog to become fully vaccinated against rabies.

 If the CDC approves your unimmunized dog permit, they will email the certificate to you.
 Note the expiration date on the certificate.
 If your travel or import itinerary changes, you must notify the CDC so they may change your certification.